 Skip to Content

-Flare Screen in Basketball: Basic Information Explained
+Flare Screen in Basketball: Concepts and Examples

-What is the flare screen in basketball
+Basic information about the flare screen in basketball

 The flare screen consists of action that occurs when one offensive player, being guarded by a defender, cuts away from the basketball to use a screen that is set by a second offensive player and afterwards, the first offensive player could then receive the ball, particularly near the perimeter areas of the court.